Unable to visit someone in hospital? We can help you stay connected.

 Remember to tell your surgeon and anaesthetist if you are currently smoking or vaping.

-Please label the equipment with the borrower’s name.
-Equipment includes (but is not limited to):
+Hospital medical equipment includes (but is not limited to):

 If you lose personal property while in hospital, please call the hospital concerned, and ask for “lost property”.